Fine-grained authorization for your Python apps

 Why use Aserto over libraries like Flask-Authorize, Flask-RBAC, Flask-ACL?

 There are a few key differences that set Aserto apart from the Python/Flask libraries you may be familiar with.

 Authorize locally, manage centrally

 Libraries in Python/Flask are embedded directly into the application.
 When implementing authorization in a microservices architecture, this means each microservice has to define its own authorization policy as well as manage that data if leveraging a library for access control.
-It also needs to capture, and handle decision logs, meaning we need to custom build a centralized management plane for any semblance of audibility.
+It also needs to capture, and handle decision logs.

-Aserto handles all of this for you: it allows you to manage authorization policies, user data, and resource data in one central management plane, and automatically gathers and aggregates decision logs from every authorizer instance used across your application.
-At the same time, the Aserto Edge Authorizer instances are deployed right next to your application instances, so authorization decisions happen at the same low latency and high availability as if you were using a library.
+Aserto handles all of this for you: it allows you to manage authorization policies, user data, and resource data in one central management plane, and automatically captures decision logs from every authorizer instance used across your application.
+At the same time, the Aserto Authorizer instances are deployed right next to your application instances, so authorization decisions happen at the same low latency and high availability as if you were using a library.

 If your application consists of multiple services and runs multiple instances of these services, central management of all the authorization artifacts and decision logs is the only way to scale the operation of a modern microservices architecture.

 Aserto also extracts authorization policy out of the application logic and stores/versions policy as its own code artifact.
 This separation of concerns allows security engineers to evolve the authorization policy separate from the application code.

 Authorization policies are stored and authored using Rego, a declarative and flexible open source policy language.
 This means developers can write and evolve policies using a source control system rather than the traditional approach of flipping rows in a database.